Recognition for Volunteers

 - You can include the hours you’ve done through the Welsh Baccalaureate.

 - The awards certificates available are 50,100 and 200hours

 - It’s important to keep a record sheet of every volunteering activity you do e.g. one for volunteering at the school and one for volunteering in a charity shop.

 - You need to note the volunteering activity, the date and time.

 - The form HAS TO BE SIGNED by a person from the organisation.

-- You will then need to send the forms to Gwenllian (address below) once you’ve completed a form or reached the number of hours to receive a certificate e.g. 50 hours
+- You will need to send the form to the address below once you've completed one sheet of the form, or reached the number of hours in order to receive a certificate e.g. 50 hours.

 - If you have to travel to get your volunteering placement, you can also include this on the record sheet.

 Alan R Thomas

 FREEPOST NWW 4062A,